 The Sidewalk collection begins rolling out on 17 October 2017 with the public announcement of Sidewalk Toronto.
 With one logo and one website, Sidewalk Toronto is billed as a “joint effort” between Sidewalk Labs and Waterfront Toronto, the un-elected, moderately effective tri-government corporation tasked with developing Toronto’s eastern waterfront.
 A joint effort.
 A dream team.
 Working on the project together.
 Collaboration becomes the name of the media frame.

 But this is only half true.
 Legally, Sidewalk Toronto is a limited liability partnership, in which Waterfront Toronto has no apparent legal standing.
 The partnership names Sidewalk WT Master Developer GP, Ltd. as the general decision-making partner.
-As Mariana Valverde discovers, the partner has the same street address as Google itself.
+As Mariana Valverde and Alexandra Flynn discover, the partner has the same street address as Google itself.

 “Eric and I have been talking about collaborating on this for a few years,” says Trudeau.
 “And seeing it all come together today is extraordinarily exciting.”